Northern nightingale-wren: Distribution and habitat

 The northern nightingale-wren is found from Chiapas in Mexico through Guatemala, southern Belize, Honduras, and Nicaragua into northern Costa Rica.
 It mostly occurs along the Atlantic side but is found locally on the Pacific side in Chiapas and Costa Rica.
 In Mexico it ranges in elevation from near sea level to 1400 m, and in Costa Rica occasionally up to that level but more commonly only as high as 1200 m.

 The northern nightingale-wren inhabits the interior of lowland tropical forest.
 It favors virgin evergreen forest and undisturbed cloud forest.

 Behavior

 Feeding

 The northern nightingale-wren forages on and near the ground, in undergrowth, brush piles, and on fallen logs.
 It opportunistically follows army ant swarms.
 Its diet is almost entirely insects.

 Breeding

 The northern nightingale-wren is reported to breed between May and September in Costa Rica, but little else is known about its nesting biology.

 Vocalization

 The northern nightingale-wren's song is a "confident to hesitant, rising and falling series of whistles".
 It is sung during most of the year and often from low perches.

 Status

-The IUCN has assessed the northern nightingale-wren as being of Least Concern.
+The IUCN has assessed the northern nightingale-wren as being of Near Threatened.
 However, because of its preference for undisturbed forest, it is considered under threat in much of its range due to the clearing and fragmentation of forest for agriculture.